What Holds Under Pressure

 He left Lake Placid with a clear signal: the next level wasn’t “in progress” anymore.
 It was starting to show up under pressure.

-Then came the 20-day gap between stops — and Utah turned brutal.
+Then came the 20-day gap between stops — and Utah training was nearly nonexistent.
 The season had been defined by scarce natural snowfall and heavy dependence on snowmaking just to keep terrain running.
 No triple kicker to practice on.
 A double kicker made of man-made snow.
 And no decent free skiing to fall back on.
-It was the kind of stretch where you don’t “stack reps.”
-Progress had to come from whatever training windows existed under poor conditions.
+It wasn’t just “less training” — it was a shutdown of the normal pathways: no real speed, no clean timing reps, no way to build confidence through volume.
+Every session became a scavenger hunt for usable windows — protect the body, take what the hill gives you, and leave before the margin turns against you.

 One Day, Two Events

+Then Lac-Beauport delivered the most honest version of competition: forecast pressure and a condensed schedule.
 With weather threatening the weekend, the format tightened and the timeline compressed — both scheduled events were pushed into one day.
 Fewer chances.
 Faster turnaround.
 Less room to “warm into” the hill.

-On Feb 27, Ashton did exactly that.
+On Feb 27, 2026, Ashton did exactly that.
 He earned 1st place in the opening Lac-Beauport event — landing his skill-of-the-season, bFdFF, in event training and twice in competition — in a win built on difficulty, control, and a standard that finally looked settled.

 In that winning final, he posted a 107.52 — the kind of number that doesn’t come from a “good day.”
 It comes from a jump that’s beginning to stabilize at the level he’s chasing.

-- Season finish: 2nd overall (NorAm Cup)
+• Season finish: 2nd overall

 The Finish Line

-He missed the guaranteed 2026/27 World Cup starts — one of those technical outcomes that doesn’t always reflect the season’s trajectory.
 But the signal from this block wasn’t perfection — it was range.
 A win on a compressed day, a miss the same day, and a Lake Placid stop fought through illness and low motivation.
 That’s not a finished product.
 That’s a season where the ceiling got higher — and the next job became making the top result easier to repeat.

 The Bigger Picture